Estheroy/Estheroy.github.io/README.md

 I made this website from scratch during my break.

-Feel free to fork this and use it as a template! :)
+Feel free to use it as a template and create your own website! :) But please don't use my content/images/etc. for anything else without my permission!

 Last Update: Sep 20 2016